-Memorial Day is upon us.
-It’s a time to reflect on the sacrifices of our men and women in uniform.
-It’s also the official start of the summer season and burger Season.
+Burger season is upon us.
 Here’s a delicious twist on burgers – made better with CVap® (of course).

-Not only does Memorial Day begin summer, it also immediately precedes June – a.k.a.
-National Turkey Lovers’ Month.
+June is National Turkey Lovers’ Month.
 So what does that mean?
 That’s right – turkey burgers!
-But not just any turkey burgers – these burgers started with CVap® Staging.
+But not just any turkey burgers – these burgers started with staging.

 No Dry Turkey Here

 First a question: is it frustrating when someone describes turkey burgers as being dry, flavorless, or dull?
 With the abundance of techniques we have at our disposal, and the enormous variety of flavor combinations to choose from, there’s just no excuse to ruin burger season!
 And of course, we love turkey as a starring protein because it is a lean, versatile option.

 For this post, we experimented with two different approaches, though our base mixture was the same for both.
 We combined ½ lb. of ground turkey with two beaten eggs, ¼ cup of Bourbon Barrel Soy Sauce, ½ of an onion (minced), One minced garlic clove, and one cup of Panko bread crumbs.
 Once the mixture was gently combined, we formed 3-ounce patties and put some on a parchment-lined half-size sheet pan.

 Eggs, minced garlic and onion, Panko, and soy sauce.

 Ground turkey.
 Gently knead other ingredients into meat.